There are several reasons to love the Shoreline Hotel, a block back from Waikiki Beach…

-One is the excellent price for its location (opening rate of $159 per room), two is the retro designer look that I have come to know and love about this collection of hotels throughout California, and three is the staff.
+One is the excellent price for its location (opening rate of $159 per room), two is the retro designer look, and three is the staff.
 In this case, the latter changed our entire holiday!

 How do you find staff like this?

 Rommel, the guy at the front desk who checked us in, deserves a medal.
 One of those big McDonald’s Employee of the Month medallions to hang around his neck and a photo in the lobby.
 Not that they have photos in the lobby.
 They’re way too cool for that.
 They have tea and coffee on tap and a blackboard with the weather and surf conditions written daily.
 They also have a groovy lounge that looks like a chic bach.
 The kind of furniture you’d stick in your retro kiwi bach if you had pots of money but didn’t want to go all poncy and posh.

 You see Rommel saved the day for us.
 I am travelling with my husband and parents and we’d left mum and dad in their happy place at the Ala Moana shopping center with 290 shops and a great floor of restaurants on the top.
 The plan was to meet later for happy hour and discuss our dinner options (which I’ll get to in a minute).
 Knock on the door and mum is standing there distraught.
 Dad has lost his wallet.
 He’s downstairs talking to Rommel and explaining that he had every credit card and all his cash in it.
 Not an insubstantial amount I might heart-stoppingly add.
 He thought he’d left it in the taxi and realised just as he watched it drive away.

 Long story short (I know I am way too verbose on this blog), phone calls ensued because dad had remembered the driver’s name although not the company as they’d just jumped in a random taxi at the mall.
 Dispatch tracked him down.
 He’d had no other fare yet but alas the wallet was not there.